mark-thompson01/ubuntu-server-post-install-systems-config/README.md

-# Ubuntu Server – Post-Installation Baseline & Hardening Lab
+# Ubuntu Server Post-Install Systems Configuration

 This repository documents a **phase-based Ubuntu Server post-installation baseline lab** focused on establishing a secure, predictable, and operationally sound system before any services are deployed.